 The goal of this course is to prepare students to successfully pursue more advanced topics in mathematics.
 The topics will include a review of Algebra I. New topics will include the use of complex numbers, quadratic functions, coordinate geometry, logarithmic and exponential functions, solving and graphing polynomial functions, sequences and series, and probability.

-The focus of Pre AP Algebra II is on applying and solving algebraic principles in a variety of real-world situations.
-Topics will include a review of Pre AP Algebra I, quadratic functions and relations, systems of equations, numerical methods and higher degree polynomials, exponential and logarithmic functions, rational and algebraic functions, sequences and series, and probability and statistics.
+The focus of Pre AP Algebra 2 is on applying and solving algebraic principles in a variety of real-world situations.
+Topics will include a review of Algebra I, quadratic functions and relations, systems of equations, numerical methods and higher degree polynomials, exponential and logarithmic functions, rational and algebraic functions, sequences and series, and probability and statistics.

 This Advanced Placement course is one full academic year of work in statistics.
 It is equivalent to a one-semester, introductory, non-calculus-based college course in statistics.
 The course introduces students to the major concepts and tools for collecting, analyzing, and drawing conclusions from data.
 There are four themes in the AP Statistics course: exploring data, sampling and experimentation, anticipating patterns, and statistical inference.
 Students use technology, investigations, problem solving, and writing as they build conceptual understanding.
 By the end of the course students should feel prepared for the Advanced Placement Statistics examination